mxhdiqaim/my_rag_chatbot/README.md

-# RAG Chatbot with Swaemauri SDK, Groq, Flask, and Docker
+# RAG Chatbot with Swarmauri SDK, Groq, Flask, and Docker

 This project is a fully functional, containerized **Retrieval-Augmented Generation (RAG)** chatbot.
 It uses the high-speed Groq API for language model inference and is served via a Flask web server.
 It is challenge for Swarmauri Job Application.